prezi/macos-intel-msaa-performance/README.md

 # macos-intel-msaa-performance
 A sample Xcode project to demonstrate 4-6 times slower MSAA performance on Intel iGPUs with Metal compared to OpenGL

-This project intends to demonstrate a possible bug in Intel GPU Metal drivers that causes MSAA to be several times slower than running on the same GPU with OpenGL.

 The issue has been reproduced in-house on three different MacBook Pros (2017, 2018, 2019) and macOS versions (11.3.1, 12.2.1, 10.15.7).

-The same performance different does not occur on the dedicated GPUs of the same machines.
+The same performance difference does not occur on the dedicated GPUs of the same machines.

 The sample application does offscreen rendering, drawing single-color fullscreen quads.
 It performs offscreen rendering to eliminate any scheduling effects from the compositor, executing a single render pass in a single command buffer.